AAA World Cruiserweight Championship: History

-The current champion, Laredo Kid, has been the longest reigning champion at + days.
-The youngest champion is Daga who won at the age of 24 years and 136 days.
+Laredo Kid is the longest reigning champion at 1,218 days.
 During his reign, Laredo Kid was defeated by Lio Rush in a unification match to unify the AAA World Cruiserweight Championship with Rush's MLW World Middleweight Championship – though this reign was not recognized by AAA.
 The shortest reigning champion was Alex Koslov who held the title for 9 days from August 21, 2009 to August 30, 2009.
-Alex Koslov and Xtreme Tiger has held the title the most times with 2 championship reigns.
+Koslov and Xtreme Tiger have held the title the most times with 2 championship reigns.
+The youngest champion is Daga who won at the age of 24 years and 136 days.
 The oldest champion is Juventud Guerrera who won at the age of 37 years and 178 days.